bruceravel/demeter/documentation/Artemis/atoms/example.rst

          *   x          y          z     ipot tag           distance 0.00000    0.00000    0.00000  0  Nb            0.00000

-    Note that the labels (i.e. the instances of the string “Nb”) are for the benefit of the human reader of the file and are also used by :demeter:`demeter` to provide some information for the user.
+    Note that the labels (i.e. the instances of the string :quoted:`Nb`) are for the benefit of the human reader of the file and are also used by :demeter:`demeter` to provide some information for the user.
 The essential edit is to change the Z number of the absorber